 So while she always used cake mixes, Mom shunned any kind of ready-made frosting.
 She always whipped together her made-up version of Peanut Butter and Chocolate Frosting, and it went on yellow cake, spice cake, devil’s food cake, white cake and marble cake.
 She liked it because 1) it was extremely yummy, and 2) it didn’t require cooking in a saucepan like many frostings do.
 My brothers and I loved that Peanut Butter and Chocolate Frosting, and like any other kids, we wanted to lick the beaters and the bowl and the spoons after she had frosted the cake.

-My mom died fifteen years ago, but I still make Virginia’s Peanut Butter and Chocolate Frosting today.
+My mom died twenty-two years ago, but I still make Virginia Sooter’s Peanut Butter and Chocolate Frosting today.
 So do my grown daughters.
 I think it could be renamed Reese’s Frosting, but that would take away all the sentimentality, so when I share it with you here, I’ll keep calling it Virginia’s Peanut Butter and Chocolate Frosting.
-If you make it and like it, feel free to pass on the recipe, but try your hardest to call it Virginia’s Peanut Butter and Chocolate Frosting.
+If you make it and like it, feel free to pass on the recipe, but try your hardest to call it Virginia Sooter’s Peanut Butter and Chocolate Frosting.
 Thank you.

 1 stick soft butter